-About the Hydraulic and Pneumatics micro-credential
+About the Hydraulic and Pneumatics micro-certificate

-This two-module, 60-hour micro-credential covers fluid mechanics theory and practical lab exercises, reinforcing understanding of fluid power components and circuits.
+This two-module, 60-hour micro-certificate covers fluid mechanics theory and practical lab exercises, reinforcing understanding of fluid power components and circuits.
 Participants acquire knowledge to undertake failure analysis diagnostics and execute basic repairs.
 Participants with prior experience may write an assessment to prove competencies and receive an exemption from one or both modules.

 The hydraulics training course provided by the RapidSkills project has been one of the best training courses, if not the best training course, I’ve had the honour of participating in.
 Attending training during a pandemic can certainly be a challenge, but RapidSkills and the instructor of the course made the most of it and gave us updates promptly to any potential changes happening.
 The instructor was very knowledgeable, blended hands-on learning and theory together in a manner that made the material fun and easy to learn.
 I highly recommend RapidSkills to anyone looking to advance knowledge or training in their respective industry.—John Fiebrich, Mechanical Designer, Weldco-Beales Manufacturing

-Hydraulics and Pneumatics micro-credential modules
+Hydraulics and Pneumatics micro-certificate modules

 Hydraulics/Pneumatics module 1: Components, Circuits and Systems